 Experts can help guide you in preparing the strongest application possible for your target schools.
 Fortuna Admissions coaches all have insider experience reviewing thousands of applications and making MBA admissions decisions for top schools.
 They can work with you to hone your story and put together an application package that highlights your strengths while adroitly managing the GPA score.

-A List of Schools that Welcome Low GPA by Default
+A List of Schools That Welcome Low GPA by Default

 With a low GPA, you have more choices than you think.
 The following list of schools offer MBA programs with low GPA requirements: